Transparency-Information-Language/tilt-corpus/README.md

 # tilt-corpus
 A corpus of GDPR machine-readable transparency information powered by the [Transparency Information Language](https://github.com/Transparency-Information-Language/meta) and Toolkit (TILT).
+These statements were extracted from real-world services for academic research purposes.
+They contain information about the collection, processing, and use of personal data in accordance with the legal requirements of the GDPR.
+The corpus makes it possible to process the information for various applications, such as automated checks or analyses, and to illustrate the practical applicability.

 ##